Things to Do at El Capitolio

 Getting There

-El Capitolio is located in Central Havana at the intersection of Paseo del Prado and San José streets.
-It's easily accessible by foot from Old Havana (15-minute walk) or Centro Habana.
-Vintage American cars and modern taxis are readily available throughout the city.
-The building is also accessible via local buses (guaguas) with several routes stopping nearby.
-If staying in Vedado, it's about a 20-minute walk or short taxi ride across the Malecón.
+El Capitolio is located in Centro Habana at the intersection of Prado and San José streets, making it easily accessible by various means of transport.
+You can walk from Old Havana (Habana Vieja) in about 10-15 minutes, or take a classic car taxi, modern taxi, or coco-taxi from anywhere in the city.
+The building is also accessible via local buses (guaguas) and is a short walk from the Parque Central area.
+If staying in Vedado, it's about a 20-minute walk or a short taxi ride across the Malecón.

 Things to Do Nearby